allanbunch/node-red-openai-api/README.md

 - Added support for the new `container` endpoint.
 - Added support for the new `containerFiles` endpoint.
 - Added a simple MCP tool use example flow to the `examples` directory.
 See: [MCP Example](./examples/responses/mcp.json).
+- Refactored code to greatly improve maintainability and stability.

 ### Important Notice Regarding Compatibility